 We work with faculty, students and staff through on-campus and community-based activities that improve educational opportunities, especially in the areas of science, technology, engineering and mathematics education for youth.
 The Leonard Gelfand Center for Service Learning and Outreach was endowed by alumnus Mark Gelfand to create and strengthen partnerships with local schools and education providers.

-- provides annual faculty and student awards to recognize significant contributions made to the community.
+- Providing annual faculty and student awards to recognize significant educational outreach activities that positively impact the community.

 Please explore our site to learn about the work of the Gelfand Center and contact us if you have any questions!